yevhensydorov/thespectapi/README.md

 I've created new IAM user, gave it the right permissions and got credentials <br />

-In the project root directory install serverless globally `npm install serverless -g`
+I've installed serverless globally in the project's root directory `npm install serverless -g`

-Generate serverless aws-nodejs boilerplate
-`serverless create -t aws-nodejs`
+Generated serverless aws-nodejs boilerplate `serverless create -t aws-nodejs`

 There are two main files: `serverless.yml` and `handler.js`

 ### serverless.yml

-Serverless.yml file has settings, functions and resources paragraphs where we can save instructions.
-There I've created two lambda functions which will cover `Add a resource to database` and `Get all resources from database` routes.
+Serverless.yml file has settings, functions and resources properties where we can save instructions.
+I've created two lambda functions there.
+They will cover `Add a resource to database` and `Get all resources from database` routes.

 ### handler.js